msu-cmse-courses/cmse495-FS25/1114-Tutorial_Presentations.md

 # Final Tutorial Presentation

 Each team will give a ~5 minute demo describing their SCHOLAR tutorial.
+Think of the presentation as an honest ad about the tool/package in the tutorial.
+In a short time, try to encourage and explain why someone would want to use the tool/package.
 Please make sure you include the following information:

 * Name of the Tutorial file so people can follow along.
 * Describe the tool/package and why it may be useful.